Policy on Public and Media Access

 Some Federal Court hearings require the attendance of a stenographer (also known as a court reporter), who is contracted by the Courts Administration Service to make a written record of the proceedings.
 If a stenographer is present, this will be noted in the Court's docket entry for the file, available at Court Index and Docket.
 Transcripts may be purchased directly from the court reporter.

 Most Federal Court hearings are recorded with a Digital Audio Recording System (DARS).
 See Notice to the Profession regarding DARS recordings.
-Copyright in audio recordings vests in and remains the property of Her Majesty the Queen in Right of Canada.
+Copyright in audio recordings vests in and remains the property of His Majesty the King in Right of Canada.
 Broadcast or distribution in whole or in part of any audio recording of Federal Court proceedings without the Court’s written consent is prohibited.

 Media Broadcast of Federal Court Proceedings